- The entire film An American Carol was meant to be one big long Take That! against Michael Moore.

 (Mater, Finn McMissile and Holly Shiftwell are all driving into a black market inside a Paris alleyway.
 Mater turns toward one of the stands there)

 Mater: Uh, excuse me.
 What'cha selling here?
 (The salescar running the stand for some reason has a transparent windshield and windows, as opposed to eyed windshields and opaque windows like everyone else.
 She turns toward Mater and opens her eyes, which are located on her headlights)

-In Daredevil, the film opens with a rapist getting turned loose by the courts thanks to a mob lawyer's intervention.
-Daredevil hunts the rapist down, breaks his bones and lets him fall to the train tracks, and as the subway approaches, Daredevil coldly states "You see that light?
-It's not coming to take you to heaven."
+- In Daredevil, the film opens with a rapist getting turned loose by the courts thanks to a mob lawyer's intervention.
+Daredevil hunts the rapist down, breaks his bones and lets him fall to the train tracks, and as the subway approaches, Daredevil coldly states "That light at the end of the tunnel?
+Guess what?
+That's not Heaven.
+That's the 'C' train!"
 And what is the name of this rapist who has earned a Marvel superhero's damnation?
-Josť Quesada.
+José Quesada.